Kaylahray/Sefa_medical_application/README.md

 Click the Compare & pull request button.
 Provide a clear title and description for your pull request.
 Submit the pull request for review.

+Note:

+inside the components folder we have content folder and shared folder:

+Content Folder: it is for components that are not reusable that are just static.

+while

+Shared Folder: it is for components that are resuable, and can be called and be used anywhere.